InformedPowerPlatform/license-assignment-accelerator/README.md

 # Release Notes
+## v3.0.0.12
+* Added a new Canvas App for Bulk Assignment of a specific contract line to multiple assignees.
+* Added new Snapshot tables and Power Automate flow to populate them.
+Process will review all active cost center records and snapshot all assignments for that cost center into a header and detail table row.
+This allows for periodic chargeback details bills to be exported and sent to cost center owners.
+Default is 1x per month but can be modified for other time periods.
+* Various UX enhancements to forms and views.

 ## v3.0.0.3
 * Added a Quantity field to the Assignment table, updated the rollups to use qty * cost.